qsaskw/rubber-band/README.md

-rubber-band is submodule of slingshot
+rubber-band is it's own module.